 Other varieties of visas available in this category, many of which are not commonly applied for, can be more difficult to secure such as Child Visas, Remaining Relative Visas, Orphan Visas, Adoption Visas and Carer Visas etc.

 These other Family Visas are issued under strict and in fairly rare circumstances and typically require extensive detail and documentation as part of the application process.

-If you are interested in securing other Family Visas, take the first step today by Contact Us now for Free no obligation advice and begin your journey to Australia.
+If you are interested in securing other Family Visas, take the first step today by completing a Free Assessment to understand your basic eligibility for an Australian visa.

 *By choosing ASC Migration to process and lodge any Australian Family Visa application, you can save thousands of dollars compared to other migration agents.
 See our Fees and Costs page for more information.